 5 NR Student: Applies to a nonresident who is enrolled as a full-time student at an accredited college, university or high school that has a physical campus in Louisiana.
 Verification of full-time status on the Department form available at www.wlf.la.gov/licenses.
 Any person fishing under a “student license” must carry valid student I.D. card indicating current full time status while hunting or fishing.

-6 LA Disabled Fishing and Saltwater: See page 12.
+6 LA Disabled Fishing and Saltwater: See below.

-7 Recreational Offshore Landing Permit (ROLP): See page 11.
+7 Recreational Offshore Landing Permit (ROLP): See below.

-8 Recreational wire and hoop nets shall be used only in the geographical areas of the state designated as freshwater (see page 22).
+9 Recreational wire and hoop nets shall be used only in the geographical areas of the state designated as freshwater (see General Information).